dxatscale/sfpowerscripts/azure-pipelines/task-specifications/deployment-tasks/deploy-a-source-repo-to-org.md

 **Changelog**

+* 10.0.5 Add ignore warnings and errors input parameters
+* 9.0.6 [\#115](https://github.com/Accenture/sfpowerscripts/pull/115) Print metadata to be deployed in console
 * 7.1.4 Fix bug related to empty folder check
 * 7.0.9 Refactored to use revamped folder structure
 * 6.0.6 Support for installation of packages of a build that generate multiple artifacts such as MonoRepo and Bugfixes